Table Of Contents

 1. Plan for FinOps adoption

-Start by researching pain points, operational issues, and other challenges that your organization’s teams/business units face.
-Encourage teams to articulate issues in a clear, concise manner, including how they believe other teams affect them.
+Start by researching pain points, operational issues, and other challenges that your organization’s teams and business units face.
+Encourage teams to articulate issues clearly and concisely, including how they believe other teams affect them.

 For instance, finance might complain that engineering provisioned more cloud resources than necessary.
-Engineering might feel finance only focuses on the money rather than providing redundancy to minimize service disruptions.
+Engineering might feel that finance only focuses on money rather than providing redundancy to minimize service disruptions.

-Then assemble a pilot team of engineers, finance, and C-Suite representatives to brainstorm a vision of what you’d like to accomplish.
-It is okay to ask an external consultant for guidance at this point.
+Then, assemble a pilot team of engineers, finance, and C-Suite representatives to brainstorm a vision of what you’d like to accomplish.
+At this point, it is okay to ask an external consultant for guidance.

 Credit: How to plan a FinOps adoption – FinOps Foundation